-During operation, a short across the synchronous PWM upper MOSFET (Q1) causes V{OUT1} to increase.
-When the output exceeds the over-voltage threshold of 115% of DACOUT, the over-voltage comparator trips to set the fault latch and turns the lower MOSFET (Q2) on.
+During operation, a short on the upper MOSFET of the PWM regulator (Q1) causes V{OUT1} to increase.
+When the output exceeds the over-voltage threshold of 115% of DACOUT, the over-voltage comparator trips to set the fault latch and turns Q2 on.
 This blows the input fuse and reduces V{OUT1} .
 The fault latch raises the FAULT/RT pin to VCC.